 “In recent years, controversies at major nonprofit organizations have created new public concern about, and focused media attention on, the ethics of fundraising.
 National trade and professional groups have responded with the establishment or revision of codes of ethics for their members.”

 You might also enjoy reading a more informal discussion about ethics, “Cowboy Ethics: Ten Principles to Live By.”
-This article is one of my most read since the blog was launched on WordPress in 2011.
+This article is one of my most read since Carolyn’s Nonprofit Blog was launched on WordPress in 2011.
+I continue to think having a special nonprofit plenary speech or two about nonprofit ethics through the lens of Cowboy Ethics would be both enjoyable and enlightening.

 In closing …